selendra/selendra-sdk/docs/guides/quick-start.md

 ## Next Steps

 - Read the [API Overview](../api/overview.md) for detailed API information
-- Check out the [Examples](../../examples/) for more comprehensive usage patterns
+- Check out the [Examples](../../examples/) for more  usage patterns
 - Learn about [Advanced Usage](./advanced-usage.md) for production-ready applications
 - Explore the [Architecture Guide](./architecture.md) for deep understanding of the SDK